Are you future-proofing your author business?

 Continue reading Opening Links in New Tabs

-Do you want to make extra income from your Apple Books sales but don’t want to manually create an affiliate link every time you add a new book to your website?
+Do you want to make extra income from your Apple Books sales?

-So here’s how to get this to work on your website (WordPress or any other kind of site).
+Here’s how to create and add Apple Books affiliate links to your author website (WordPress or any other kind of site).

 Got Your Hi-Res Author Headshot Done?